beddalumia/TUW-IFP-2025/slides.md

 <v-clicks at="+1">

 - it is operationally accessible
-- it goes beyond classical simulation
+- it goes beyond (easy) classical simulation

 </v-clicks>